Business Ethics

 Business Ethics aims to capture scandals that occurred over the past three years and have had a significant social or environmental impact.

 The topic entails a significant breach in standards for morally right and wrong conduct in business.
-To capture the impact's value and scale, the analysis must demonstrate that the effect goes beyond government control regarding ethical conduct that causes significant harm.
+To capture the impact's value and severity, the analysis must demonstrate that the effect goes beyond government control regarding ethical conduct that causes significant harm.
 There should be clear proof of wrongdoings and direct impact.

 It is essential to distinguish between ethics and impact.
 A corporate collapse or scandal which involves alleged or actual unethical behaviour may come at a cost that has broad social, political, economic, and environmental implications.